Anemones by Gustave Loiseau

 13" x 10" / 33cms x 26 cms

 Derived from Greek to mean ‘windflower’, anemones are wildflowers that grow in many parts of northern Europe.
-They are so called because these delicate flowers are blown open by the wind each morning, as they close at the end of the day, at nightfall.
+They are so called because these delicate flowers are blown open by the wind each morning, and they close at the end of the day, at nightfall.
+Their transient beauty, captured for eternity under Loiseau’s brush resonates from this canvas.

 Loiseau delights us with a playful palette of purples, reds, whites and greens grounded by the earthy browns to the lower third of the work.
-A charming bijou of a painting, this would sit nicely in any collection and perhaps form the start of a love-affair with this artist’s work.
+The still-life's rich surface, composed using spontaneous brushwork as the pigment is layered upon the canvas, reveals Loiseau’s experimental nature and exemplifies his instinctive use of both Impressionist and Post-Impressionist techniques in his quest to capture nature as he experienced it.
+A charming bijou of a painting, this would sit nicely in any collection and may form the start of a love-affair with this artist’s work.